FIRE ISLAND, NEW YORK

 HOW TO GET AROUND:

 Since there are no cars allowed on the Island during the summer walking is often your best option for getting around.
 Bikes are often included if you rent a house, but many towns lack paved roads between one another.
-For lazy bastards or those going many towns over the water taxi service ($10-$30 round trip) stops in each town about once an hour.
+If you don’t want to talk there is a water taxi service ($10-$30 round trip) that stops in each town about once an hour.

 FIRE ISLAND LIGHTHOUSE